Published October 27, 2020

 Low Stress Careers for People Who are Burnt Out

 Burnt out by the 9-to-5?
 Or 9-to-late?
 Burnout can make you feel like you’re in a rut, making it hard to get motivated and leading to procrastination.
 Over time, burnout is associated with mental health issues.
-There’s many opportunities to change into something more fun, or slower paced, allowing you to lead a better life.
+There are many opportunities to change into something more fun, or slower-paced, allowing you to lead a better life.

 Idea 2 – An Outdoorsy Career

 One idea is to try taking your work-life outdoors.
 Jobs in tourism – such as outdoor activity guide (like teaching people to rock climb or scuba dive) or tour guide – allow you to show off the natural world to people on a life-changing holiday.